SeedTactics/fms-insight/docs/client-backup-viewer.md

 ---
-id: client-backup-viewer
 title: FMS Insight Backup Viewer
-sidebar_label: Backup Viewer
+nav: FMS Insight Client > Backup Viewer
+description: >-
+  The FMS Insight stores the log of FMS events and jobs in a SQLite database.
+  The Backup Viewer program is a standalone program which displays data directly from the database.
 ---

+# FMS Insight Backup Viewer

-FMS Insight stores data in a SQLite database local to the cell controller (path is set in the [configuration](server-config.md)).
+FMS Insight stores data in a SQLite database local to the cell controller (path is set in the [configuration](server-config)).
 FMS Insight is resilient to the loss of the databases; if the databases are deleted or lost, FMS Insight will start logging cell controller events to a new blank database and new jobs can be downloaded to continue production.
-The [Starting Serial Config Setting](server-config.md) can be used to cause the new empty FMS Insight to start producing serials larger than previously used serials.
+The [Starting Serial Config Setting](server-config) can be used to cause the new empty FMS Insight to start producing serials larger than previously used serials.
 In this way, the FMS Insight databases are not production critical; if they are lost the cell can continue production.
 Thus periodic backups of the FMS